 end

-1. Next, let’s insert the player’s most recent score into the scoresTable table.
+scoresTable table.
 Notice that we get its value by calling composer.getVariable() with a sole parameter of "finalScore".
-This exhibits the power of the composer.setVariable() command — added to game.lua for setting a Composer-accessible variable which we can now access in this scene (highscores.lua).
-Following that, we immediately reset its value to 0 since we won’t need further record of it.
+This exhibits the power of the composer.setVariable() game.lua —highscores.lua).
+Following that, we immediately reset its value to 0 since we won’t need further record of it. -- Load the previous scores

 loadScores()